 Then the story started building.
 I've never seen anything go such huge distances, turning loopy comedy into serious drama.
 Stupid and/or annoying characters are transformed into something worthwhile.
 You'd think it was a deliberate experiment.

 Two words explain everything: Akitaroh Daichi, my all-time favourite director.
-Fruits Basket
+Fruits Basket and Kodocha

 proved that no one alive has a greater command of tone.
 I remember scenes in Kodocha